Backlang-Org/learn/content/the-basics/data.md

 ## Tuples

 A tuple is like an anonymous struct.
-It can hold values but it don't has a name.
+It can hold values but it doesn't have a name.
 Tuples can be used to map or return multiple values.
 A tuple can hold up to 8 values.

 Here is a simple example: